Peter Edgar, Abby McHenry, and Erin Daugherty

 “We looked at the data from weekend usage and it was extremely low, most weekends only a few students visited all weekend, and decided this change would better suit student needs,” Dean of Student Development Mike Crawford said.

-Students in need of medical assistance during hours when the SHC is closed may stop by or call the FSC Safety Office or call Safe Ride, which will provide transportation to a clinic or the Lakeland Regional Emergency Department.
+Students in need of medical assistance during hours when the SHC is closed may stop by or call the FSC Safety Office or call Safe Ride, which will provide transportation to a clinic or the Lakeland Regional Emergency Department or can search and go to the nearest walk-in clinic Bronx for immediate medical attention.

 With the new partnership, LRH will provide two full-time staff members: a advanced practice registered nurse and a medical assistant who will be there “day in and day out,” Dr. Kyle Fedler, Provost at FSC, said.
 FSC did not want the providers to be on rotation, in an effort that students would be able to have a familiar face when they walk in to the SHC.
 The woman taking over has worked with other institutions: she served with Florida Polytechnic University as a medical provider through LRH there.